NobbyBop/doomscroll/README.md

 - Generating, displaying, and storing prompts
   - Allowing responses to prompts maybe?
 Alternatively just regenerate.
 - Recording completed tasks

+- Also, will have to make sure to go back and update data functions to remove all related data when a user is deleted.

 ## Progress Log
 ### 10/03/24